horse-link/horse.link/docs/sdk.md

 ### marketContractAddress

-The address of a MarketContract
+The address of a MarketContract.

 ### propositionId

-The id of a proposition that can be bet on
+The id of a proposition that can be bet on.

 ### wagerAmount

-The amount of tokens to bet
+The amount of tokens to bet.

 ### odds

-The odds of the proposition, expressed as a positive number, where 1 x 10^6 represents decimal odds of 1.0
+The odds of the proposition, expressed as a positive number, where `1 x 10^6` represents decimal odds of `1.0`.

 ## Returns

-A string representing the potential payout of a bet in tokens, formatted with the correct number of decimals for the ERC token used in the specified market, eg `1000.123456`
+A string representing the potential payout of a bet in tokens, formatted with the correct number of decimals for the ERC token used in the specified market, eg `1000.123456`.

 # VAULTS